File

 How do I export all processed files?

-Use single-file download for individual assets or click Download ZIP for batch export.
+Use single-file download for individual assets or click Download ZIP for batch export to CMS, frontend, or client handoff workflows.

 Is processing local or server-side?